Companies Act (2022 Revision) of the Cayman Islands (the “Law“).

 Pre-requisites of non-Cayman entity for Transfer BWOC

-An entity wishing to transfer to Cayman as an exempted limited liability company (the “Transferring Entity”) must:
+An entity wishing to transfer to Cayman as an exempted company limited by shares (the “Transferring Entity”) must:

-- be a body corporate, which is incorporated, registered or existing with limited liability;
+- be a body corporate, incorporated, registered or existing with limited liability;

 - have a share capital; and